DIY-NAMICsystem/ArduinoPrograms/README.md

 ### Arduino Behavioral Programs

-This repository hosts code for some behavioral paradigms that we have run with DIY-NAMIC.
-Arduino is the control center of DNAMIC, so essentially the programs are being run by Arduino microprocessors.
-The paradigms are written entirely in Arduino, which is based on C++.
+This repository hosts code for some behavioral paradigms that we have run on DIY-NAMIC boxes which are controlled by an Arduino UNO.
+The paradigms are written in Arduino, which is based on C++.
 (Note however that the Arduino IDE environment is [different](https://forum.arduino.cc/index.php?topic=513643.0), so don't expect all the standard C/C++ features and libraries to work in the IDE.)

 ####  Currently Available Programs

 Each page will have a logic flow diagram of the programs to aid the reader.

-***CURRENTLY RUNNING***

 * [Program 1](https://github.com/NautiyalLab/DNAMIC-Arduino-Software-Programs/tree/January_Edits/Currently_Running/Program_1)
 * [Program 2](https://github.com/NautiyalLab/DNAMIC-Arduino-Software-Programs/tree/January_Edits/Currently_Running/Program_2)